 The modern study of set theory was initiated by Georg Cantor and Richard Dedekind in the 1870s.
 After the discovery of paradoxes in naive set theory, numerous axiom systems were proposed in the early twentieth century, of which the Zermelo–Fraenkel axioms, with the axiom of choice, are the best-known.
 Set theory is commonly employed as a foundational system for mathematics, particularly in the form of Zermelo–Fraenkel set theory with the axiom of choice.
 Beyond its foundational role, set theory is a branch of mathematics in its own right, with an active research community.
-Contemporary research into set theory includes a diverse collection of topics, ranging from the structure of the real number line to the study of the consistency of large cardinals.
 History Mathematical topics typically emerge and evolve through interactions among many researchers.
+Since the 5th century BC, beginning with Greek mathematician Zeno of Elea in the West and early Indian mathematicians in the East, mathematicians had struggled with the concept of infinity.
 Cantor's work initially polarized the mathematicians of his day.
 Basic concepts and notation Some ontology

 Related: SET THEORY